Elizabeth Smart (Canadian author): Single mother and writer

-Raising four children on her own, Smart worked for 13 years as an advertising copywriter, becomoing the highest-paid copywriter in England.
+Raising four children on her own, Smart worked for 13 years as an advertising copywriter, becoming the highest-paid copywriter in England.
 She joined the staff of Queen magazine in 1963, later becoming an editor.
 During this time her physical involvement with Barker waned and she took several other lovers, male and female.

 Meanwhile, By Grand Central Station I Sat Down and Wept had been circulating in London and New York, acquiring a cult following that led to its paperback reissue in 1966 and critical acclaim.
 In the same year, Smart retired from commercial writing and relocated to a cottage in north Suffolk named "The Dell".

 It was at The Dell that Smart produced the bulk of her subsequent literary work, much of which has been published posthumously.
 Eager to make up for the time away from creative writing forced by the demands of raising her children, Smart wrote voluminously and on a number of subjects, poetry and prose, even her passion for gardening.

 In 1977, following a 32-year absence from the book world, Smart published two new works, The Assumption of the Rogues & Rascals and a small collection of poetry, titled A Bonus.
 Later, In the Meantime (1984), a collection of Smart's unpublished poetry and prose appeared, and her two volumes of journals, Necessary Secrets: The Journals of Elizabeth Smart (1986) were published posthumously.

 Smart returned to Canada for a brief stay from 1982 to 1983, becoming writer-in-residence at the University of Alberta.
 Afterward she spent a year in Toronto on a Canada Council writer's grant before returning to England.
 In 1986 she died in London of a heart attack.
-She is buried in St George's churchyard, Saint Cross South Elmham, Suffolk.
+She is buried in St George's churchyard, St Cross South Elmham, Suffolk.